mozilla-services/syncstorage-rs/README.md

 }
 ```

-Note, that unlike MySQL, there is no automatic migrations facility.
-Currently Spanner schema must be hand edited and modified.

-To point to a GCP hosted Spanner instance from your local machine, follow these steps:

-1. Download the key file as shown above and place it in the root directory of the project. *Note that the name `service-account.json` must be exactly correct to be ignored by `.gitignore`*
+*Note that the name `service-account.json` must be exactly correct to be ignored by `.gitignore`.*

+#### Connecting to Spanner
+To point to a GCP-hosted Spanner instance from your local machine, follow these steps:

+1. Authenticate via either of the two methods outlined above.
 2. Open `local.toml` and replace `database_url` with a link to your spanner instance.
-3. Ensure you've correctly set `PATH_TO_GRPC_CERT` in the Makefile
+3. Open the Makefile and ensure you've correctly set you `PATH_TO_GRPC_CERT`.
 4. `make run_spanner`.
 5. Visit `http://localhost:8000/__heartbeat__` to make sure the server is running.

+Note, that unlike MySQL, there is no automatic migrations facility.
+Currently Spanner schema must be hand edited and modified.

 #### Key Revocation